 progressing satisfactorily to achieve commissioning of both the units

 MHI Boilers Private Limited and Larsen & Toubro Limited for Steam

-Generator and Steam Turbine Generator respectively are being
+Generator and Steam Turbine Generator are being timely received.
+All

 The Financial Closure of the project has already been achieved.
 As on

 31st March, 2014, Project Cost has been re-appraised at Rs.
 10450 crores